 Segment Object optional The segment object is a child of the data object, and describes data segments applicable to the user for the given data provider.
-Extensions optional This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.
+Regulations Object optional This object describes any legal, governmental or industry regulations governing the request.
+PMP Object optional This object conveys a private marketplace of deals struck between buyers and sellers.
+Direct Deals Object optional This object constitutes a deal struck a priori between a buyer and a seller and indicates that this impression is available under the terms of that deal.
+Extensions Optional This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.
 Any object may contain extensions.
 In order to keep extension fields consistent across platforms, they should consistently be named 'ext'.